tito-arch/BABC-2/content/post/web-2-0-vs-web-3-0-the-future-of-the-internet.md

 ## PayPal VS MetaMask

 Paypal is an online payment system that allows you to pay and receive money online.
 Built by Max Levchin, Peter Thiel, and Luke Nosek as Confity and later Merge with Elon Musk’s X.com to become Paypal with Musk as the CEO.
 This happened in Two years.
 Paypal later went public as _PYPL_.
-Paypal is controlled by the Guys at Paypal and the Paypal fraud detection algorithm that sometimes calls false flags takes your wealth away with no way around it, which is a huge drawback in this age we are in.
+Paypal is controlled by the Guys at Paypal and the Paypal fraud detection algorithm that sometimes calls false flags takes your wealth away with no way around it

 The people needed a way to control their funds hence bitcoin and Ethereum became so popular.
 But how do you interact with your crypto address in a completely decentralized way?
 There are many ways to do that but as of today October 2-2023 MetaMask leads.
 You can send any amount of crypto on the ERC20 blockchain.
 While we are here “Crypto exchange firms are not decentralized, your  chance of losing your assets to Binance  is possible.”

 ![](/uploads/web2vsweb31.jpeg)